golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 `audited-payload` and `partner` rules, can be set only per-certificate.

-To set these rules for a specific certificate by importing a certificate file directly, you can use the following command:
+To set these rules by importing a certificate file directly, you can use the following command:

 ```
 $ ya-provider rule set outbound <rule> import-cert <path/to/certificate/file> --mode <mode>